Pakistan

 Personally, I felt very safe during my time in Pakistan.
 I was consistently met with kindness, generosity, and genuine curiosity.
 That said, I won’t pretend that safety isn’t a concern.
 Incidents do happen, especially in places like Quetta, where sporadic attacks still occur.
 I also know travelers who have been robbed in Lahore.

 The question “Is Pakistan safe?” doesn’t have a simple yes or no answer and could never be answered in a sentence or two.
 Context, location, timing, and your own travel style all matter.
-In my full post “Is Pakistan Safe?”, I take a closer look at the realities on the ground and how to approach travel here responsibly.
+In my full post “Is Pakistan Safe To Travel”, I take a closer look at the realities on the ground and how to approach travel here responsibly.

 Before you go